DuranRafid/TomoPicker/Readme.md

   --size 24
 ```

 This command performs inference using a UNet-based model trained with the GE-KL objective.
-It will pick up to 2000 particles from the tomogram `TS_0003.mrc` located in the `Data/` folder using the model `pombe_vpp_ribosome_unet_GE_KL.pt` stored in the `Model/` directory.
+It will pick up particles from the tomogram `TS_0003.mrc` located in the `Data/` folder using the model `pombe_vpp_ribosome_unet_GE_KL.pt` stored in the `Model/` directory.You can download the tomogram from the given drive link in the `Data/` folder.

 **Output**:
 The predicted particle coordinates along with their scores will be saved in: